Confédération nationale du travail: CNT-F

-Most of the CNT-F's working membership are organised in the education, health care, postal, social work and telecommunications sectors.
+In 2011, most of the CNT-F's working membership was organised in the education, health care, postal, social work and telecommunications sectors.
 In 2005, the organisation counted 200 local unions.
-No membership figures for the CNT-F have been independently verified, although various different estimates have been given: in 1999, Mimmo Pucciarelli estimated it to have counted 3,000 members, while its version of Le Combat Syndicaliste printed 2,000 copies for 700 subscribers; in 2003, the CNT-F itself claimed to have 5,000 members; in 2005, an article in Politis estimated it to have 4,000 members; and in 2010, David Porter estimated it to have had at least 1,500 dues-paying members.
-One member of the CNT-F in Lyon expressed concern that the organisation was dominated by white men, which "doesn't truly reflect the composition of our society".
+No membership figures for the CNT-F have been independently verified, although various different estimates have been given for the 1999-2010 period: in 1999, Mimmo Pucciarelli estimated it to have counted 3,000 members, while its version of Le Combat Syndicaliste printed 2,000 copies for 700 subscribers; in 2003, the CNT-F itself claimed to have 5,000 members; in 2005, an article in Politis estimated it to have 4,000 members; and in 2010, David Porter estimated it to have had at least 1,500 dues-paying members.
+Around that time, a member of the CNT-F in Lyon expressed concern that the organisation was dominated by white men, which "doesn't truly reflect the composition of our society".

 The CNT-F has been chategorised as having an optimist orientation, which allows it to accept having a more tightly coordinated internal structure and collaborating with non-anarchists in broader social movements.
 The CNT-F expresses an overlapping affinity for both anarcho-syndicalism and neutral syndicalism.
 The CNT-F has promoted a strategy of dual unionism, in which syndicalists organise their own revolutionary unions while also participating in larger mass unions.
 It also developed an expression of green syndicalism, synthesising environmentalism with trade union organising.
 In September 2001, CNT-F activists participated in the destruction of a genetically modified food crop in Avelin.

 The CNT-F expressed its wish for the AIT to expand its membership by including trade unions from each continent; failing that, the CNT-F called for the creation of a new, more expansive trade union international.
 In 2000, it began forming links with African unions, including the SATEF, CLA and SNA-PAP in Algeria.
 Over the subsequent decade, the CNT-F reported extensively on the autonomous trade union movement in Algeria and organised in support of striking Algerian workers.
 In 2001, the CNT-F participated in the establishment of International Libertarian Solidarity (SLI), a syndicalist international that also included the Spanish General Confederation of Labour (CGT) and the Central Organisation of Swedish Workers (SAC).
 In 2007, the CNT-F organised an international syndicalist conference in Paris, which saw attendance by dozens of African unions.
 The CNT-F has also taken a firm stance in opposition to French colonialism in Kanaky and Guiana, as well as French neo-colonial policy towards Algeria.